Rights and Responsibilities Statement

-- Obtain understandable information about Cigna's programs and services, including the qualifications of staff that support Cigna wellness and similar programs and any contractual relationships related to such programs.
+- Obtain understandable information about our programs and services, including the qualifications of staff that support Cigna Healthcare wellness and similar programs and any contractual relationships related to such programs.

 - Have access to current information on in-network doctors, health care professionals, hospitals and places you can receive care and information about a particular health care professional’s education, training and practice.

 - Select a primary care doctor for yourself and each covered member of your family, and change your primary care doctor for any reason.
 However, many benefit plans do not require that you select a primary care doctor.

 - Have your personal identifiable data and medical information kept confidential by Cigna Healthcare and your health care professional, know who has access to your information, and know the procedures used to ensure security, privacy and confidentiality.
 Cigna Healthcare honors the confidentiality of its customers’ information and adheres to all federal and state regulations regarding confidentiality and the release of personal health information